aws-samples/aws-blockchain-node-runners/lib/ethereum/README.md

    ```

    **NOTE:** You may see the following error if the default VPC already exists: `An error occurred (DefaultVpcAlreadyExists) when calling the CreateDefaultVpc operation: A Default VPC already exists for this account in this region.`.
 That means you can just continue with the following steps.

+   **NOTE:** The default VPC must have at least two public subnets in different Availability Zones, and public subnet must set `Auto-assign public IPv4 address` to `YES`

 3. Configure  your setup